isomerpages/moe-anchorgreenpri/_partners/Parent Support Group (PSG).md

 style="width:25%">

-3. Download the [Membership Form](/files/For%20Parents/PSG%20Membership%20Form.pdf) and hand it over to any of our school staff.
+3. Download the <a href="/files/For%20Parents/PSG%20Membership%20Form.pdf" target=_blank>Membership Form</a> and hand it over to any of our school staff.

-<a href="/files/For%20Parents/PSG%20Membership%20Form.pdf" target=_blank>Membership Form</a>

 **_We look forward to a fulfilling partnership with you!_**